A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     - Increase Rukus to Level 9
     - Increase Grazuul to level 11
     - Increase Skull Ripper to level 10
-    - add a Haunted Heart encounter
+    - Add a Haunted Heart encounter
-    - review Lucrecia encounter for minions
-    - review Lorgus Fenker encounter for minions
   - Treasure allocation - review and confirm treasure, then final clean up.

 ### Party Level and Target Allocation of Treasure